lowRISC/lowrisc-site/content/blog/introducing-sam.md

 ----

-We're thrilled to have Sam join the lowRISC team and if you'd like to be part of the open source silicon revolution, we presently have a number of openings and I'd encourage you to take a look at the [jobs page]({{< ref "jobs.md" >}}).
+We're excited to have Sam join our team and help further accelerate our toolchain and LLVM-related efforts.
+If you're interested in joining us on our mission, check out our [jobs page]({{< ref "jobs.md" >}}) for details on positions we are looking to fill.

 _Alex Bradbury, CTO and Co-Founder_